Sanches reveals Bayern boss Kovac blocked move to PSG | Goal.com

 “I stayed.
 And I did not play.
 The next game, he gave me five minutes.
 It was not enough.

 “I lost my place in the national team, I lost my form.
-My partners asked me why I was not playing.
+My colleagues asked me why I was not playing.

 “However, I was good in training.
 One of the best.
 In an interview, Niklas Sule said: ‘Renato is always the best in training.’
 And it was the same again last summer.”